 Incandescent Lights

-Incandescent lights have largely been replaced by fluorescent or LED lights.
+Fluorescent or LED lights have largely replaced incandescent lights.
 However, they are still available if you seek them out.

-One key thing to know about incandescent lights is that they produce a good amount of heat.
-Therefore, you should be mindful of placing these lights too close to your plant.
+One key thing to know about incandescent lights is that they produce a lot of heat.
+Therefore, you should avoid placing these lights too close to your plant.

 Pros: